uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 EasyReg is developed for research propose, providing interfaces for various registration methods, including `AntsPy <https://github.com/ANTsX/ANTsPy>`_ , `NiftyReg <http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg>`_ and Demons (embedded in `SimpleITK <http://www.simpleitk.org/SimpleITK/resources/software.html>`_).

+*NiftyReg is not included in installation and requires users to install themselves.
+Once installed, please set the **nifty_bin** in 'cur_task_setting.json' as the path to the NiftyReg binary file.*

-In this tutorial, we would step by step showing how to run following demos:
+In this tutorial, we would show how to run the following demos:

-1. Demos on toolkit methods (NiftyReg, AntsPy, Demons)
+1. Demos on toolkit methods (NiftyReg, ANTsPy, Demons)
 2. Demos on optimization-based mermaid model (vSVF in CVPR paper and RDMM in NeurIPS paper)
 3. Demos on evaluating pretrained learning-based mermaid model (vSVF in CVPR paper and RDMM in NeurIPS paper)
 4. Demos on training learning-based mermaid model(vSVF in CVPR paper and RDMM in NeurIPS paper)